juergenweb/FrontendForms/README.md

 You can use both of them inside the body variable of your form.
 Both placeholders will be replaced by their appropriate values before the email has been sent.

 So beside the global placeholders you can use also placeholder values of fields inside the form.
+The usage of placeholders is a nice way to add data to a template without using PHP code, so this method keeps your template clean from code.

-Only to mention: The primary reason for placeholders is the usage inside templates, and for later usage inside modules, which descend from this module, but you can also use it inside your mail body variable, which contains the content of the email.
+You can also set placeholders to the mail->body().

 ```php
 $mail->body(_('These are the form values: [[SURNAMELABEL]]: [[SURNAMEVALUE]], [[NAMELABEL]]: [[NAMEVALUE]]'));